Staying in Charge

 There may come a time when you are too ill to make your own medical decisions.
 Maine law allows you to tell others what you want by making an "advance directive", what some call a Living Will.
 By signing an advance directive, you can decide in advance, and let family and caregivers know, what course of treatment you prefer if you are ever too sick to tell them.
 Each inpatient admission packet contains detailed materials about your options for advanced decision making including a form you can use to make your wishes known.
 These forms are available for people receiving outpatient care as well.

 If you do not put your wishes in writing in advance and you become unable to state what you prefer, doctors and nurses caring for you will give you every treatment available to keep you alive.
 If you are in a terminal condition or persistent vegetative state and have no written wishes, Maine law allows court-appointed guardians or family members to decide to stop life-sustaining treatment.
 This is a difficult decision for families to make.
 Your family will not be faced with making that decision if you have signed an advance directive.
-To learn more about advance directives, ask your nurse or call EMMC's Case Management Department at extension 37843.
+To learn more about advance directives, ask your nurse or call our Case Management Department at 973-7843.

 Click here to find out more about living wills or advance directives.